tanekim-sudo/framework/BACKEND_AI_SETUP.md

 ## Overview

-The frontend has been updated to use **Claude via the Backend API** instead of direct Gemini calls.
-This provides better security, centralized API key management, and consistent model usage.
+The frontend has been updated to use **Claude via the Backend API** using the **exact same pattern as Smooth**.
+This uses the same environment variables, same API key, and same Claude client initialization.

 ## Frontend Changes